 When 16-year-old Lucía Pérez was killed in Argentina last October, media reported that she was drugged with cocaine and suffered cardiac arrest as a result of “inhumane sexual aggression.”
 Her death, which occurred the day after a women’s summit in the country, sparked a movement in Argentina that stretched to Spain, Mexico and within days Poland, where women were simultaneously holding mass demonstrations demanding safe, legal abortion access.

 By November 25, an international coalition of women held a second wave of mass demonstrations.
-Now women from 49 countries are part of an International Women’s Strike today showing global solidarity in the fight against violence addressed at women physically, economically, verbally and morally.
+Today women from 49 countries are part of an International Women’s Strike displaying global solidarity in the fight against violence towards women physically, structurally, economically, verbally and morally.
 International organizers, who have outlined their call to strike on their official site, are asking women across the world to participate in a strike by not working, avoiding daily tasks, wearing red or black, attending rallies and making noise at 6 p.m.
 They also ask that women avoid any economic exchanges except with small minority and women-owned businesses.

-The strike is the latest culmination in a series of international demonstrations held after Pérez’s murder.
-Although women in Argentina have mobilized against violence for some time (last June women there took to the streets protesting the public murders of 3 women and the organization Ni Una Menos has fought against violence for years) Pérez’s indescribable death further enraged women, igniting the international movement and the series of demonstrations held in Spain, Mexico and Argentina.
-Polish and Irish women connected with women in Latin America.
-In the U.S. the Women’s March on Washington called for a demonstration speaking out against the hatred, homophobia and sexism associated with the new administration and hundreds of thousands marched in the streets.
+Before today’s strike, women in Argentina have lead numerous movements against violence (last June women there took to the streets protesting the public murders of 3 women and the organization Ni Una Menos has fought against violence for years) but Pérez’s indescribable death ignited the international movement and the series of demonstrations that continue to expand.

 To support our demands, we claim joint strike and protest action on March 8th, 2017, in Argentina, Brasil, Chile, Ecuador, Honduras, Germany, Northern Ireland and Republic of Ireland, Israel, Italy, Mexico, Nicaragua, Peru, Poland, Russia, Salvador, Scotland, South Korea, Sweden, Turkey, Urugway – and more to come.
 We are non-partisan, grassroots movement, supported by women’s rights’ organizations and women themselves, operating jointly as International Women’s Strike group.

-Understanding the history and global narrative behind the women’s strike is important, says Margaret Prescod, a Los Angeles strike organizer who hosts a Pacifica Radio show focusing on women and communities of color.
-In Los Angeles, where Prescod helped organize Southern California’s participation by coordinating with women from dozens of countries via phone conferences, Ms. plans to attend two rallies hosted by dozens of supporting organizations.
+Understanding the history and global narrative behind the women’s strike is important, says Margaret Prescod, host of Pacifica Radio’s Sojourner Truth, as well as the U.S.’s place in that history.
+In Los Angeles, where Prescod helped organize Southern California’s participation by coordinating with women from dozens of countries, Ms. plans to attend two rallies.

-Women who cannot strike are not forgotten in the movement.
-In the U.S., organizers acknowledge that not everyone can strike.
-Women who cannot are being encouraged to wear red, host their own one minute strike at work or make noise at 6 p.m.
-Organizers also expect a massive social media presence (#8M, #WomensStrike, #ADayWithoutAWoman) as women post images of themselves striking, rallying and wearing red or black.
+Organizing activists say people who cannot strike are not forgotten in the movement.
+Women who can’t leave work or attend a rally are encouraged to wear red, host their own one minute strike at work and join in noise making at 6 p.m.
+Organizers also expect a massive social media presence (#M8, #8M, #WomensStrike, #ADayWithoutAWoman).